FFF9ep/Ai-Chat-App/README.md

 ---

-Thank you for checking out the Live-Chat-App!
+Thank you for checking out the Ai-Chat-App!
 We hope you enjoy using it as much as we enjoyed building it.
 Happy chatting! 🎈